ComputingStack/Uniview-OpenStack-Portal/docs/Install And Configurations.md

 git clone https://github.com/ComputingStack/Uniview-OpenStack-Portal.git
 cd ~/Uniview-OpenStack-Portal/Ansible
 ```
-edit uniview_ubuntu.yml with necessary above database and openstack access info at step 2 and 3
+Edit uniview_ubuntu.yml with necessary above database and openstack access info at step 2 and 3

 For enterprise starter edition, give any random string to var of uniview_key.